leezh/nrex/README.md

 # NREX: Node RegEx

 Small node-based regular expression library.
-It only does text pattern matchhing and not replacement.
-To use just add the files `nrex.hpp` and `nrex.cpp` to your project.
+It only does text pattern matchhing, not replacement.
+To use add the files `nrex.hpp` and `nrex.cpp` to your project and follow the example:

 	nrex regex;
 	regex.compile("^(fo+)bar$");